textpattern/textpattern-toolbelt/README.md

 ### Step 23: Relax

 Light cigar, pour brandy and wait for the fallout.
-Sleep if appropriate.
+[Go to bed](https://web.archive.org/web/20040313194455/http%3A//www.textism.com/article/781/Textpattern) if appropriate.